maximilien/knfun/README.md

 ## TwitterFn

-For each function you can run them locally as a CLI to get immediate response or as a server and use your browser to see the response.
-The following will display recent tweets that have the word `NBA`
+For each function you can run them locally as a CLI to get immediate response.
+You can also run them as a local server and use your browser to see the responses changing input.
+For example, the following will display recent tweets that have the word `NBA`

 ```bash
 ./twitter-fn search NBA -c 20 -o text \